MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Write-Error.md

 To write a non-terminating error, enter an error message string, an **ErrorRecord** object, or an **Exception** object.
 Use the other parameters of `Write-Error` to populate the error record.

-Non-terminating errors write an error to the error stream, but they do not stop command processing.
+Non-terminating errors write an error to the error stream, but they don't stop command processing.
 If a non-terminating error is declared on one item in a collection of input items, the command continues to process the other items in the collection.